Best ChatGPT Prompts for SEO & Marketing (That Actually Work)

 TL;DR

 You copied a prompt off a list.
-ChatGPT gave you something that sounded confident and plausible and completely unusable.
+ChatGPT gave you something confident, plausible, and completely unusable.
 Sound familiar?

-Here’s the thing: the prompt wasn’t the problem.
+The prompt wasn’t the problem.
 The setup was.
-86% of SEO professionals are now using ChatGPT, but most are treating it like a vending machine — insert a generic query, expect a specific output.
-That’s not how it works.
+86% of SEO professionals now integrate AI into their workflow [6], but most treat ChatGPT like a vending machine - insert a generic query, expect a specific output.
 ChatGPT doesn’t know your industry, your audience, your competitors, or your tone.
-You haven’t told it anything.
-And it’s going to fill those blanks with the most statistically average answer it can produce.
+It fills those blanks with the most statistically average answer it can produce.

+Marketers who use AI save an average of 6.1 hours per week [7].
+But those hours go to waste if every output needs a rewrite.
+The gap between time saved and time wasted is context.
 This article won’t give you 50 prompts to copy.
-It’ll give you fewer, better ones — with the architecture behind each one explained — plus a framework to run before any prompt that changes the quality of everything that follows.
-Stick around for the GEO section too.
-If your content strategy isn’t thinking about AI citation yet, you’re a year behind.
+It’ll give you fewer, better ones - with the architecture behind each one explained - plus a framework to run before any prompt that changes the quality of everything that follows.

 The standard advice is “be more specific.”
-That’s true but incomplete.
+True.
+Incomplete.

 Think of ChatGPT like a brilliant new hire on day one.
-They’re smart, fast, and eager.
-But they don’t know your brand voice, your target customer, your competitive positioning, or the last six months of content you’ve already published.
-If you hand them a task without any of that context, you’ll get something generic.
+Smart, fast, eager.
+But they don’t know your brand voice, your target customer, or your competitive positioning.
+Hand them a task without context and you get something generic.
 The prompt is the task.
 The context is the briefing.
 Most people skip the briefing.

-According to Search Engine Journal data, 54.2% of marketers say inaccurate or inconsistent output quality is their biggest frustration with AI.
+54.2% of marketers say inaccurate or inconsistent output quality is their biggest AI frustration [4].
 That’s not a model problem.
 It’s a context problem.
-The model is doing exactly what it’s trained to do: predict the most likely reasonable response.
 If you give it nothing, it predicts for everyone, which means it’s optimized for no one.

-There’s a second issue nobody’s talking about.
-The entire search environment has fractured.
-ChatGPT hit 800 million weekly active users by October 2025, and a significant chunk of those users aren’t clicking through to websites anymore — they’re getting answers directly from the AI.
-So when you use ChatGPT to create SEO content, you’re writing for a system that is now also a search engine.
+There’s a second issue.
+Search has fractured.
+ChatGPT commands 17.6% of all digital queries [2].
+Perplexity passed 100 million monthly active users [8].
+Google AI Mode is live across the U.S., and AI Overviews appear on 48% of tracked queries [9].
+The kicker: 58.5% of U.S. Google searches now end without a click [10].
+A growing chunk of users aren’t clicking through to websites - they’re getting answers directly from AI.
 Your prompts need to account for both audiences: Google’s crawlers and the AI engines deciding whose content to cite.

 The Context Stack: The Setup Every Prompt Needs

-Before you write a single SEO or marketing prompt, you should run what I call the Context Stack.
-It’s four pieces of information you feed ChatGPT in a single setup message at the start of a new conversation.
-Every prompt you run in that session then inherits the context automatically.
+Before any SEO or marketing prompt, run what I call the Context Stack.
+Four pieces of information you feed ChatGPT in a single setup message at the start of a new conversation.
+Every prompt in that session then inherits the context.

-1. Business context.
+- Business context.
 One paragraph: what you do, who you serve, what makes you different.
-Don’t be shy about the specifics.
-“B2B SaaS company selling project management software to mid-market construction firms” beats “software company.”
+“B2B SaaS selling project management software to mid-market construction firms” beats “software company.”

-2. Audience context.
-Who reads your content?
-Describe them like a person, not a demographic.
-“Our reader is a 38-year-old marketing manager at a 50-person company who’s been told to ‘do something with AI’ but doesn’t know where to start” is useful.
+- Audience context.
+Describe your reader like a person.
+“A 38-year-old marketing manager who’s been told to ‘do something with AI’ but doesn’t know where to start” is useful.
 “Marketing professionals aged 25-45” is not.

-4. Competitive context.
+- Competitive context.
 Name 2-3 direct competitors.
 Tell ChatGPT where you’re stronger and where you’re weaker.
-This matters enormously for keyword angle and content positioning.

-Setup Prompt (run this first, before anything else): “Before we begin any tasks, here’s the context you’ll need for everything we work on today.
+Setup Prompt (run this first): “Before we begin any tasks, here’s the context you’ll need for everything we work on today.

 Business: [your one-paragraph description] Target audience: [your audience description] Brand voice (examples of our writing below): [paste 2-3 paragraphs] Competitors: [list 2-3 names and note where you’re differentiated]